ai-driven-dev/prompts/README.md

 - It can be used in your IDE (e.g., GitHub Copilot, Cursor...)
 - It should be used as a Custom GPT like [this](https://github.com/ai-driven-dev/instructions)

-### The perfect Prompt Template `:codePrompt`
+### The ideal Prompt Template `:codeTemplate`

+Most of the time, you just need to structure a prompt - to make it better.

-1. Use the `:codePrompt` template to get started.
+1. Use the `:codeTemplate` template to get started.
-2. "Goal", "Rules", and "Context" are mandatory.
+2. **Mandatory** fields:
+   - `Goal`: What you want to achieve
+   - `Rules`: Guidelines and constraints to follow
+   - `Context`: Background information or environment details
-3. "Examples" are optional but highly recommended.
+3. *Optional* but recommended:
+   - `Steps`: Detailed procedure to follow
+   - `Input Example`: Sample input to demonstrate usage
+   - `Output Example`: Expected output format

+Note: `Context` and `Example` can be a link to a file, or a code snippet.

 ```text
 Goal: "[[What you want to achieve with this prompt]]"